dipanbhusal/ballotchain-frontend/README.md

-# Blockchain Based Online Voting System
+# BallotChain: Blockchain Based Online Voting System

 This is a project developed using React that allows users to vote in an online election using blockchain technology.
 The system is secure, transparent, and tamper-proof.